konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/3transform.md

 A form to ask the user questions to guide the transformation opens.

 3. Answer all the questions as appropriate.
-For most questions we can go with the default answers.
+For most questions accept the default answers.
 Some questions to watch out for are:

-- A spurious service called `config-utils` was detected by one of the transformers.
-We can deselect it when we are asked to select the services we are interested in or by editing the plan file.
+* A spurious service called `config-utils` was detected by one of the transformers can be deselected when asked to select the services or by editing the plan file.
-- Move2Kube has detected the Maven profiles for each of the Java services.
-Since we are deploying to a cluster (like MiniKube), select the `prod-externaldb` profile.
-There are similar questions for the SpringBoot profiles.
+* Move2Kube has detected the Maven profiles for each of the Java services.
+Select the `dev-inmemorydb` profile to deploy to MiniKube.
+There will be similar questions for the SpringBoot profiles.
-- The container registry and namespace that you want to use.
-A container registry is where all the images are stored (Example: Quay, Docker Hub, etc.)
+* The container registry and namespace to use.
+A container registry is where all the images are stored (Example: Quay, Docker Hub, etc.).
-- The ingress hostname and ingress TLS secret.
-If you are deploying to MiniKube, use `localhost` as the ingress host and leave the TLS secret blank.
+* The ingress hostname and ingress TLS secret.
+If deploying to MiniKube, give `localhost` as the ingress host and leave the TLS secret blank.
-- We will select `ClusterIP` to only expose the `order` `customers` `inventory` and `gateway` services inside the cluster.
+* Select `ClusterIP` to only expose the `order` `customers` `inventory` and `gateway` services inside the cluster.
 Choose `Ingress` and `/` as the path to expose the `frontend` service.
-This way only the `frontend` will be exposed outside the cluster through the Ingress.
+This way only the `frontend` will be exposed outside the cluster through the ingress.

-4. Click the **Next** button to continue going through the questions and finally to run the tranformation.
+4. Click the **Next** button to continue going through the questions and then run the tranformation.

 Move2Kube processes the transformation and the output appears.